-Despite the non-renewal of the Company's franchise, ABS-CBN remained committed in producing meaningful and quality content to continue to be of service to the Filipino worldwide.
-The Company continued to look for ways to reach as many Filipino families as it could.
+Despite the non-renewal of the Company's franchise, ABS-CBN remains committed to serving the Filipino.
+The Company continues to look for ways to serve as many Filipino families as possible.
 On June 13, 2020, the Company launched its Kapamilya Channel on cable TV, and subsequently, its digital streaming channel "Kapamilya Online Live" on August 1, 2020.
-These platforms showcased the entertainment and news programs of ABS-CBN.
-On October 6, 2020, a new milestone was again reached by ABS-CBN where it was able to secure a partnership with Zoe Broadcasting to blocktime ABS-CBN's programs under the Channel 11 "A2Z".
-These initiatives allowed ABS-CBN to be welcomed back to

-Filipino households.
-Launching these platforms allowed the Company to generate P1.5 billion in advertising revenues in the first quarter of 2022.
+On October 6, 2020, ABS-CBN secured a content supply agreement with Zoe Broadcasting that allowed ABS-CBN's programs to be shown on Channel A2Z.
+On January 24, 2021, some ABS-CBN shows also began airing on select time slots on TV5.
+Other partnerships include PIE Channel with Kroma Entertainment and BEAM.
+Beginning 2020, the company also began ramping up content sales and licensing of its movies, shows and music to both domestic and international clients - a roster that includes TV5, GMA Network, Netflix, Viu, iQiyi, WeTV.
+These partnerships have since grown to include production and co-production arrangements.
+ABS-CBN also focused on growing its digital initiatives led by its own OTT platform, iWantTFC.
+These initiatives helped the Company generate \$\mathbb{P}4.9\$ billion in advertising revenues in the nine-month period of 2022 as well as diversify its revenue streams.

-The Company widened its international reach by merging its proprietary digital application to "iWantTFC", and ungeoblocking the entertainment and news content in various regions across the world.
-The Company also distributed over 180 titles to various territories in Asia, Africa, Middle East and Europe as well as various Over-the-Top platforms generating over P230 million.
+The Company widened its international reach by merging its domestic and international OTT platforms into "iWantTFC".
+It continues to utilize various 3rd party platforms like Youtube, Facebook, Tiktok and Instagram to maximize its reach as well as generate advertising.
+As economies begin to open up, the company has also restarted staging events in various countries across the world.
+The Company also distributed over 381 titles to various territories in Asia, Africa, Middle East and Europe as well as various Over-the-Top platforms generating over \$\mathbb{P}863\$ million.